 Filtering by tag group and tag

-You can also filter by a term and show only posts that use this term in a particular group.
+You can also filter by a tag (term) and show only posts that use this tag in a particular group.
 In that case use “term_group” and “term_id”.
 Example:

-Please note that the first parameter is always appended with a “?”, while all following parameters use a “&”.
+- Please note that in URLs the first parameter is always appended with a “?”, while all following parameters use a “&”.

-If you need to filter just by a term (tag), you simply use the standard Tag page that is part of every theme.
+- If you need to filter just by a tag without a group, you simply use the standard Tag page that is part of every theme.

-If the filtered list of posts is empty, you can try the tools on the Settings page under the Support tab.
+- If the filtered list of posts is unexpectedly empty, you can try the tools on the Settings page under the Support tab.